 London is the global art capital and the London Art Biennale is where the contemporary art of the world is presented.
-The Biennale 2015 gathered artworks from approximately 40 different nations, showcasing artists who have exhibited in some of the most important museums in the world as well as emerging artists selected for their talent.
+Previous editions of the Biennale gathered artworks from approximately 50 different nations, showcasing artists who have exhibited in some of the most important museums in the world as well as emerging artists selected for their talent.

 The Biennale takes place on the King's Road, Chelsea, where artists such as Augustus John and Alma Tadema established what is known as the true artistic centre of London.
 The Chelsea Old Town Hall was designed by John Brydon in 1885, an architect who was commissioned to realise very important projects including the Elizabeth Garrett Anderson Memorial Hospital, the Victoria Art Gallery in Bath and the Government Offices, Great George Street, London.

 The venue offers a prominent and elegant Victorian setting with an ornate vaulted ceiling, brass chandeliers and mahogany panelled walls; a magnificent bow-fronted stage with stairs curving down to the floor, creating a warm atmosphere while the original artworks depicting historical characters associated with Chelsea provide a sense of heritage.
 The Chelsea Old Town Hall is the ideal setting for this celebration of contemporary art that is the London Art Biennale.